mateoroldos/weather-app/README.md

 Excercise for The Odin Project Javascript Full Stack curriculum.

-Simple weather app which displays the wheather of a selected city.
+Simple weather app which displays the weather of a selected city.

 Learning outcomes:
 - Working with APIs